 Notes:

-1. The article is entitled ‘Who do the socially mobile vote for?
+- The article is entitled ‘Who do the socially mobile vote for?
 A longitudinal analysis of intergenerational mobility and political preferences’.
-The survey data followed people from birth in 1976 through to around 50 years old, recording people’s occupation and voting history at ages 26, 30, 34, 42 and 46.
+The survey data followed people from birth in 1970 through to 2016, recording people’s occupation and voting history at ages 26, 30, 34, 42 and 46.